Sydney-Informatics-Hub/hello-nextflow/docs/index.md

 ## Set up requirements

-Please complete the [Setup](/setup/) instruction before the workshop.
+Please complete the [Setup](setup.md) instruction before the workshop.
 If you have any trouble, please get in contact with us ASAP via Slack.
-> Note: add link Slack group

 ## Code of Conduct
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours at all our events and on our platforms: